BlueBrain/hpcbench/docs/campaign.rst

                   fixed: 2

 All executions are present in the report but only metrics of the last run are reported.
-The ``sorted`` key allows to change this behavior to reorder the runs according to criterias.
+The ``sorted`` key allows to change this behavior to reorder the runs according to criteria.

 .. code-block:: yaml
   :emphasize-lines: 6-8